PabloLec/RecoverPy/README.md

 When you found your file:

 - Use the option to explore neighboring blocks to make sure you do not miss some part of your file.

+## Contributing

+Thank you for considering contributing to RecoverPy.
+Any request, bug report or PR are welcome.
+Please read the [contributing guide](CONTRIBUTING.md).